MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-user-driven-haad-workflow.md

 ms.technology: itpro-deploy
 ---

-# Step by step tutorial for Windows Autopilot user-driven Azure AD join in Intune
+# Step by step tutorial for Windows Autopilot user-driven hybrid Azure AD join in Intune

 *Applies to:*